 #3.
 Usage Type

 Porcelain RV toilets are the most durable by far.
 However, they come with a higher price tag.
 If you’re looking for a more budget-friendly option, a plastic model may be just the right fit.
 But keep in mind that there are different types of plastic.
-For example, polypropylene plastic toilets may last you for years compared to other plastics.
+Polypropylene plastic toilets can last you for years compared to other plastics.

 #5.
 Shape and Size

 You should consider the shape and size of the toilet seat before making a final decision.
-Standard oblong seats tend to be the most comfortable for most.
-But wider people tend to prefer a square model.
+Standard oblong seats tend to be the most comfortable.
+However, wider people tend to prefer a square model.
 Also, consider if the elderly or children will be using the toilet, and try to accommodate them.

-Ergonomics are what make a toilet stand out.
+Ergonomics makes a toilet stand out.
 A toilet should be comfortable enough for you to spend some time on it, and sit at a comfortable height.
-We recommend a toilet with an extended bowl, which tend to be more comfortable overall and easier to maintain.
+We recommend a toilet with an extended bowl, which tends to be more comfortable overall and easier to maintain.

-Step 7: Line up the bolts to the holes on the bottom of your toilet.
-Then, gently place the toilet on top of the newly installed gaske
+Step #7 – Line up the bolts to the holes on the bottom of your toilet.
+Then, gently place the toilet on top of the newly installed gasket.

 RV toilets work by supplying water through either a freshwater or campsite hook-up.
 They also need to have at least half a bowl worth of water before being used.

 These toilets require special dissolvable paper to ensure your toilet works well and doesn’t clog.
 You should never flush paper towels, tissues, food, or feminine products.